SirCipherz/LightPedantix/README.md

 # LightPedantix
-## a light version of https://cemantix.certitudes.org/pedantix
+## A light version of https://cemantix.certitudes.org/pedantix

 Please use command before starting using